SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: An Exact Solution For Grafting Complexity

 There is a wide variance in the resulting grafting complexity even for the same number of collisions in a \WOTSP{} instance.
 Therefore, we now derive the expected runtime for forging a signature using a specific key pair.
 To exploit a compromised \WOTSP\ instance, the attacker combines the secret values exposed by signatures from that instance, collecting the minimal chain secret values for each chain.
 They then use the exposed chain secrets to graft and sign an \XMSS\ tree at the next layer.
 However, they have to find a tree matching the exposed chain secrets.
 Since the sampled \XMSS\ trees are distributed uniformly at random, the attacker can now compute the probability that a random message can be signed given the exposed chain secrets, a proxy for the post-processing \emph{grafting complexity}.
 As a \WOTSP\ signature is only valid if message and checksum match, they have to find the number of valid message-checksum combinations.
 Enumerating all messages and filtering for the ones reachable with the available checksums is infeasible, because there are $w^{\ell_1}$ possible messages, ranging from $2^{128}$ to $2^{256}$ depending on the parameter set.
 However, since $\ell_2=3$ for all parameter sets, they can enumerate the reachable checksums and compute the number of valid messages for those checksums.
 We first formulate this challenge as a combinatorial problem and then introduce an implementation based on dynamic programming.
 For that, we denote the integer representation of a checksum~$c$ regarding a base $w$ by $\toInt(c, w) = \sum_{i=0}^{\ell_2} c_i \cdot w^{i}$.

 \textbf{Chain capacities:} We define the per-component capacities of message chain $i=0, \dots, \ell_1-1$ as $k_i = w - 1 - m_i$.
-These capacities describe the number of times each message chain can be iterated until the end of the chain at step $w-1$ is reached.
+These capacities describe the number of times each message chain can be iterated until the chain's end at step $w-1$ is reached.